Cutaneous drug reactions

 For further skin relief, add powdered oatmeal (or 1 cup of oatmeal in a sock) to a lukewarm bath.

 Evening primrose oil (Oenothera biennis) may help fight skin inflammation.
-Do not take evening primrose oil if you take blood-thinning medication or if you have a history of seizures.
+Do not take evening primrose oil if you take blood-thinning medication, or if you have a history of seizures.

 Pycnogenel (Pinus pinaster), an extract of the bark of a particular type of pine tree, helps promote skin health.
+May not be suitable for people with autoimmune disease.

 - Thyme (Thymus vulgaris).
 Do not take thyme if you take blood-thinning medication.
 Never take oil of thyme, which can be toxic.